cindyanguyen/deconstructing-libraries/README.md

 Our hypotheses rest upon the important underlying assumption that a publication title can reveal important information about a work’s content, potential audience, and literary style.
 Although not a substitute for reading the entirety of the work, a work’s title reveals negotiated information between the author, the perceived audience, the publisher, and in this case, the library collection.

 ##Methods
-We employed three methods of analysis:
+We employed the following methods of analysis:

 1. Frequency Counts comparing works by publication city (Saigon, Hanoi), and Library of Congress Classification
 2. Naive Bayes probability of word in title conditioned on city to understand the words in a title most characteristic of a publication city